ncc-gap/ASWorkflow/README.md

 __To obtain the tools and panel data needed to run the tutorial, you can use the following script__

-__Note that the following script uses the downloaded control data, so be sure to execute No.3(Pull singularity images) and No.4(Download input FAST5, input FASTQ files and control data from zenodo) before executing this No.5(Download tools and control data).__

-__This command will generate several files under the downloads directory.__

 Before executing the following commands, __please make sure that singularity is available__.

 ```
 bash preparation.sh ${control_bam}
 ```

+__This command will generate several files under the downloads directory.__

+__Note that the following script uses the downloaded control data, so be sure to execute No.3(Pull singularity images) and No.4(Download `input FAST5`, `input FASTQ` files and `control bam (for nanomonsv)` from zenodo) before executing this No.5(Download tools and control data).__

 __6.Additions to config__

+The contents of config.cfg must be rewritten in __three places__.
+1. input fastq file
+2. fast5 directory of input
+3. input control bam file (for nanomonsv)

 ```
 vi config.cfg

 1. Path of downloaded input_fastq

-2. Path of downloaded input_fast5
+2. Path of downloaded input_fast5 (directory path)

-3. Path of downloaded control_bam(for nanomonsv)
+3. Path of downloaded control_bam (for nanomonsv)
 ```